1060 Brands 3354 Models 24117 Galleries 15247 Typefaces 6273 Patents

 Description:

-Finally, on the 2K13611 warranty card, I read the dealer name as "A. H. Ericsson".
-I have no way of knowing whether that's correct, but I did find an August Hjalmar Ericsson (1873-1936) who lived in Littleton NH for much of his adult life, and died there at age 62.
+I read the name on the warranty card for #2K13611 as "A. H. Ericsson".
+I have no way of knowing whether that's correct, but there was an August Hjalmar Ericsson (1873-1936) who lived in Littleton NH for much of his adult life, and died there at age 62.
 Littleton NH was a small town with population about 4,000 back in the 1920s and 1930s, and it seems unlikely there were a lot of people named "A. H. Ericsson" in the town at the time.
 It's possible that I'm reading the last name on the warranty card incorrectly.
 Also, August Ericsson was an Advent Christian minister, who was considered to be intellectual and did a lot of writing.
-I could not find any reference to whether he dealt in Corona typewriters, so I might be barking up the wrong tree.
+It might well be that he wrote sermons on this machine.

 Typeface Specimen: